What Can I Do?

 If they say they don’t have a plan but yes to having suicidal thoughts, DO NOT OVERREACT!
 Just listen.
 Don’t try and solve their problems.
 Listen to what they might want to do to solve their problems.
 Tell them you will be looking into solutions.
 Ask them to agree to not act on these suicidal thoughts.
 Make sure they have the SafeUt app on their phone and know how to use it.
 Experiment together.
 Ask them to write down what they can do when their thoughts start to scare them.
 Make sure they list people they promise to call.

 If you’re the parent, start making plans to get your family into therapy.
 It’s always a family issue.
 To send a child off to therapy alone sends the message that they are the problem.
 That may cause more self-doubt and isolation.
 Individual therapy may also be necessary.
-There are recommended therapists available on this website.
+There are recommended mental health care professionals available on this website.

 If you’re considering medicating your child, please get a diagnosis by a qualified child psychologist or psychiatrist.
 There are accurate diagnostic tools.
 Good evaluations take time.
 Anecdotal answers by friends, family, or even family physicians should not be sufficient proof to justify altering a child’s brain chemistry with medication.
 Your child’s brain is not a test lab.
 Know the facts.
 Medication is an option along with many other options that have worked successfully for others.
 This site is filled with many resources.
 If medication is the best option, a person should never be ashamed of using this tool.
 Consider it like insulin for diabetics.
 We’d never shame them for using taking their medication.
 Instead, we would be upset if they didn’t take it.
 It keeps them alive.